linux-system-roles/logging/README.md

 ----------------------

 - `logging_collector`: The logs collector to use for the logs collection.
 Currently Rsyslog is the only supported logs collector.
 Defaults to `rsyslog`.
-- `logging_enabled` : When 'True', logging role will deploy specified configuration file set.
-Default to 'True'.
+- `logging_enabled` : When 'true', logging role will deploy specified configuration file set.
+Default to 'true'.
 - `logging_purge_confs`: By default, the Rsyslog configuration files are applied on top of pre-existing configuration files.
-To purge local files prior to setting new ones, set logging_purge_confs variable to 'True', it will move all Rsyslog configuration files to a backup directory, `/tmp/rsyslog.d-XXXXXX/backup.tgz`, before deploying the new configuration files.
-Defaults to 'False'.
+To purge local files prior to setting new ones, set logging_purge_confs variable to 'true', it will move all Rsyslog configuration files to a backup directory, `/tmp/rsyslog.d-XXXXXX/backup.tgz`, before deploying the new configuration files.
+Defaults to 'false'.
 - `logging_mmk8s_token`: Path to token for kubernetes.
 Default to "/etc/rsyslog.d/viaq/mmk8s.token".
 - `logging_mmk8s_ca_cert`: Path to CA cert for kubernetes.
 Default to "/etc/rsyslog.d/viaq/mmk8s.ca.crt".